kumarrk21/S1BarCodeScanner/README.md

 1. Once deployed, go to Setup->Administer->Security Controls->Certificate and Key Management
 2. Create a Self Signed Certificate.
 Note down the Unique Name and download the certificate to your desktop/laptop
 3. Next, create a connected app (Setup->Create->Apps->Connected Apps->New)
-4. Make sure 'Enable OAuth Settings' is checked
+4. Make sure 'Enable OAuth Settings' is checked; callback URL can be something like 'barcode:///mobilesdk/detect/oauth/done'
 5. Choose required oAuth scopes (Full access is good for testing but for production you may want to choose the appropriate ones)
 6. Make sure 'Use Digital Signatures' is checked.
 Click 'Choose File' and upload the certificate that you downloaded step 1
 7. Save the connected app and note down Consumer Key